 Here’s where to file a dog bite complaint in Washington State:

 Live elsewhere?
 Search for your county’s animal control department to file a complaint.

 The animal control department for your city or county may have their own guidelines for handling dangerous dogs.

 There are a variety of consequences for a dog bite.
 Most likely, the owner will face a hefty fee.
 Depending on past incidents with the dog and the nature of the attack, the dog may be quarantined in the owner’s home, or required to wear a muzzle.
 In severe cases, the dog may need to be euthanized (for instance, if the attack was fatal).

 What you should know: filing a lawsuit has no bearing if the dog will be removed from its home or euthanized.
 Animal control will make that decision – it has nothing to do with your case.
 Our attorneys are only focused on helping you get compensation for your injuries.

 In Washington State, the dog owner is responsible for paying for your injuries.
 In general, their homeowner’s or renter’s insurance will cover your claim.
 If the claim exceeds the coverage, they will be responsible for the difference.

 Consider these statistics from the Insurance Information Institute:

 Dealing with a dog bite injury can be complicated and stressful.
 Often, it’s best to call a qualified dog bite attorney.
 At Ladenburg Law, we’ll take on the stress of handling the details so you can focus on your healing.
 Insurance companies may pay settlements that won’t fully compensate your losses.
-Call us today for a no-fee consultation about your case at 253.272.5226.
+Call us today for a no-fee consultation about your case.